 Hours later, he claimed he did see the gruesome scene as his cousin tried to get rid of the body and said he was forced to clean up afterwards.
 He blamed Kelley for killing and sexually assault the 10-year-old.

 She did have questions for police though, asking them about what evidence they had linking her to the murder and asking if it was proven.

-- Judge denies venue change but separates trials for suspects in Victoria Martens’ case
+- Judge sets trial order for suspects in Victoria Martens’ murder case

 - Suspect in Victoria Marten’s murder in court on separate charges